-r) For all stages, the water design shall ensure that potable water is able to be provided to each residential and commercial lot that meets the requirements of the CoP, which shall be by:

-- (i) The provision of a minimum 20mm id potable water supply lateral to the Single House Lots 1 - 1438.
-This shall include an Acuflo GM900 toby valve installed at the boundary. - (ii) The provision of a minimum 100mm id potable water supply lateral to High Density Superlots Lots, 6004 - 6017.
-The bulk lateral shall be terminated with a valve and capped just prior to the boundary, and a 20mm id lateral for future construction water extended off this bulk lateral and into the site with an Acuflo GM900 toby valve installed at the boundary.

-Note: As per the QLDC Land Development and Subdivision Code of [1], a suitable bulk metre and backflow prevention will be installed at time of future development of these lots.

-- (iii) The provision of a minimum 63mm potable water supply lateral to Medium Density Superlots, Lots 7001 - 7022.
-This bulk lateral shall be terminated with a valve and capped just prior to the boundary, and a 20mm id lateral for future construction water extended off this bulk feed with an Acuflo GM900 toby valve installed at the boundary.

-Note: As per the QLDC Land Development and Subdivision Code of Practice, suitable bulk meter and backflow prevention will be installed at time of future development of these lots.

-- (iv) The provision of a minimum 100mm potable water supply lateral to Commercial Superlots, Lots 6001 - 6003.
-This bulk lateral shall be terminated with a valve and be capped just prior to the boundary, and a 20mm id lateral for future construction water extended off this bulk lateral and into the site with an Acuflo GM900 toby installed at the boundary.

-Note: As per the QLDC Land Development and Subdivision Code of Practice, suitable bulk meter and backflow prevention will be installed at time of future development of these lots.
+Condition number Condition QLDC explanation for changes Acceptance to service a stage with a lesser per household water supply than detailed in the Stantec Engineering Feasibility Report dated 11 April 2025, this shall be supported by a Monitoring Report detailing the water consumption records for a minimum of three years usage from the occupation of residential units. r) For all stages, the water design shall ensure that potable water is able to be provided to each residential and commercial lot that meets the requirements of the CoP, which shall be by: (i) The provision of a minimum 20mm id potable water supply lateral to the Single House Lots 1 - 1438.
+This shall include an Acuflow GM900 toby valve installed at the boundary. (ii) The provision of a minimum 100mm id potable water supply lateral to High Density Superlots Lots, 6004 - 6017.
+The bulk lateral shall be terminated with a valve and capped just prior to the boundary, and a 20mm id lateral for future construction water extended off this bulk lateral and into the site with an Acuflow GM900 toby valve installed at the boundary.
+Note: As per the QLDC Land Development and Subdivision Code of Practice, a suitable bulk metre and backflow prevention will be installed at time of future development of these lots. (iii) The provision of a minimum 63mm potable water supply lateral to Medium Density Superlots, Lots 7001 - 7022.
+This bulk lateral shall be terminated with a valve and capped just prior to the boundary, and a 20mm id lateral for future construction water extended off this bulk feed with an Acuflow GM900 toby valve installed at the boundary.
+Note: As per the QLDC Land Development and Subdivision Code of Practice, suitable bulk meter and backflow prevention will be installed at time of future development of these lots. (iv) The provision of a minimum 100mm potable water supply lateral to Commercial Superlots, Lots 6001 - 6003.
+This bulk lateral shall be terminated with a valve and be capped just prior to the boundary, and a 20mm id lateral for future construction water extended off this bulk lateral and into the site with an Acuflow GM900 toby installed at the boundary.
+Note: As per the QLDC Land Development and Subdivision Code of Practice, suitable bulk meter and backflow years usage term to minimize seasonal weather variations of unusually hot or cold seasons. i.e It could otherwise, for example, be a single particularly wet year of monitoring when irrigation demand is similarly low and then subsequently any hot season with high irrigation could result in inadequate water provision per allotment.
+Too narrow term